 When Results are Abnormal

 An abnormal result on your test indicates that cells on your cervix do not look normal.
-This is often caused by human papillomavirus (HPV), which is a sexually transmitted disease.
+This is often caused by the human papillomavirus (HPV), which is a sexually transmitted disease.
 Frequently, these changes will disappear on their own, but some types of HPV do cause cervical cancer.
 Having annual pap smears is the best way to detect cervical cancer in precancerous stages.

 Other reasons for abnormal results may be: